Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 }
 ```

+The properties of the `options` objects are as follows:

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | key | string | Unique key to identify the entry.
 This can also be used to map DataColumn instances. |